-Brodie McAllister is an urban designer and chartered landscape architect who is passionate about re-defining the use of places.
+Brodie McAllister is an urban and rural planner, and chartered landscape architect, who is passionate about re-defining the use of places.

 HIs work includes competition winning schemes, expert witness services, historical restoration, woodland and forest management studies, site art, campus design, public parks, city squares and streetscapes, business parks, housing layouts, company headquarters, seafront and resort schemes, strategic landscape planning and masterplanning.
 The completed work has attracted wide publicity and awards.
 He has particular expertise in sustainable design technology, roof gardens and water features.

 The practice emerged in London in 1993.
 Brodie previously practised in Singapore between 1987 and 1989 and in California between 1989 and 1993.
-He taught site art at the University of Gloucestershire, where he was subject group leader for environmental science, geography and landscape architecture; is a Fellow and past Vice President of the Landscape Institute; former UK representative to IFLA Europe; former trustee of the Architecture Centre (Bristol), and External Examiner at UEL.
-He has spoken and exhibited at many international conferences and been a juror for national and international competitions and prizes as well as member of several design panels.
+He taught site art at the University of Gloucestershire, where he was subject group leader for environmental science, geography and landscape architecture; and has lectured widely (e.g. at Cambridge University School of Architecture, Chelsea College of Art, UWE, Greenwich and Kingston Universities) including at the Bartlett where he helped create a post graduate course in landscape design in 1996; has helped deliver short courses, e.g. living roofs for Reset Development; is a Fellow and past Vice President of the Landscape Institute; former UK representative to IFLA Europe; former trustee of the Architecture Centre (Bristol), and External Examiner at UEL.
+He has spoken and exhibited at many international conferences and been a juror for national and international competitions and prizes as well as member of several design panels, e.g. Gloucester Heritage Urban Regeneration Company design review panel and the Creating Excellence Design Steering Group.
 As Chair of the built design group considering urban design issues for Thames Gateway major development sites, he set the planning conditions for schemes such as Ebbsfleet International- one of the proposed new Garden Cities.